Peyman-HK/Stabilized-HiDe-MK/README.md

 ## Results

-In the manuals' folder, we step by step explained how to run the code to obtain results for learning through stabilized HiDe-MK (python code), and results for FDR-Power (R scripts).
+In the manual' folder, we step by step explained how to run the code to obtain results for learning through stabilized HiDe-MK (python code), and results for FDR-Power (R scripts).
 To obtain the FDR and power through the feature importance scores learned by stabilized HiDe-MK, you should run the R script FDR_Pow_MK.R.
 The target FDR levels are set from 0.01 to 0.20 with step size 0.01.

 We also uploaded a tabel, "Table_summary_HF_KS_Lancet.csv", obtained through the real data analysis which includes q-values for each genetic variant.
 Through the "Manhattan plot.ipyng" and using jupyter notebook, the following plot is displayed: